About the Author

 • Insights into what Celibacy really means for those in priestly or religious life.

 I plan to post at least once per week.
-I invite you to ENGAGE with me, by sending me your comments—I would like to know what you enjoy and what you may dislike.
+I invite you to ENGAGE with me, by sending me your comments—let me know what you enjoy and what you may dislike.
 And please send any questions or suggested topics that I can address!
-This will help me give you meaningful posts.
+This will help me to write meaningful posts.

 Welcome!